sk89q/plumeria/README.md

     return await locator.first_value("message.read_image", message)
 ```

-The method seen above helps with reading image files from attachments, because they could be of a wide assortment of image types, including the internal type provided by PIL/Pillow (the Python image manipulatipn library) if the image came from a piped command.
+The method seen above helps with reading image files from attachments, because they could be of a wide assortment of image types, including the internal type provided by PIL/Pillow (the Python image manipulation library) if the image came from a piped command.

 You can find that method in `plumeria.message`: